-Lucapa’s focus on high-quality production is designed to maximise cash flows in a niche sector of the global diamond market where demand and pricing remain robust.
+Lucapa’s focus on high-quality production is designed to maximise revenues in a niche high-end sector of the global diamond market where demand and pricing remain robust.

-Lucapa’s Lulo diamond project in Angola has produced 11 +100 carat diamonds to date and is the highest US$ per carat alluvial diamond production in the world.
+Lucapa’s Lulo diamond mine in Angola has produced 12 +100 carat diamonds to date and is the highest US$ per carat alluvial diamond production in the world.
 Lulo has produced Angola’s two biggest recorded diamonds weighing 404 carats and 227 carats.

 Lucapa and its Lulo partners are also conducting a continuous kimberlite drilling program to identify the source or sources of the exceptional alluvial diamonds.
 Approximately 70 kimberlites have been confirmed in the current drilling campaign.